-An immigration route which will enable international students to remain in the UK for two years after they have completed their studies.
+An immigration route which will enable international students to remain in the UK for two or three years after they have completed their studies.

 Primary page content

-The UK Government has announced that this new visa route will launch from 1 July 2021 to allow international students on a Student visa to remain living and working in the UK after they graduate.
+On 1 July 2021, the UK Government launched its new visa route to allow international students on a Student visa to remain living and working in the UK after they graduate.

-The route will not need to be sponsored by a University and those completing an Undergraduate or Masters level course will be eligible for a 2-year visa and those graduating from a PhD level course will be eligible for a 3-year visa.
-The current Doctorate Extension Scheme (DES) visa that is open to PhD students will be closed at the point the new Graduate Visa Route is introduced.
+The route will not need to be sponsored by a University.
+Those completing an Undergraduate or Masters level course will be eligible for a 2-year visa and those graduating from a PhD level course will be eligible for a 3-year visa.

 - Your English language ability will have been assessed by way of successful completion of your degree programme